 Stretching is one of those aspects of fitness that many people conveniently forget about.
 Perhaps you’re one of those who consider stretching nothing but a mere chore meant for ballerinas and gymnasts.
 While they are great for both, static stretches can offer a boost to any workout routine for people of all fitness levels.

 Table of Contents

-Benefits of static stretching
+Benefits of Static Stretches

-Although the specific mechanism through which this occurs is still unclear, static stretching has been shown to greatly increase joint flexibility and tissue length, which work in tandem to make your workout more effective.
+Although the specific mechanism through which this occurs is still unclear, static stretches have been shown to greatly increase muscle and joint flexibility and tissue length, which work in tandem to make your workout more effective.

-So, how does it work?
-Well, think of it this way:
+Think of it this way:

-When you stretch you literally push your joints and muscle fibers to their limit.
-This increases the stretch tolerance in these muscles and joints over time and the increased tolerance allows you to perform more rigorous exercises without negatively impacting your body or risking an injury.
+When you stretch, you literally push your joints and muscle fibers to their limit.
+This increases the stretch tolerance in these muscles and joints over time, and the increased tolerance allows you to perform more rigorous exercises without negatively impacting your body or risking an injury.

 Another benefit of stretching is increased blood flow – and by extension, nutrient supply – to the joints and muscles of the target areas.
-This, in turn, improves the performance of these muscles and joints due to the availability of more nutrients, improved oxygenation and removal of metabolites.
+This, in turn, improves the performance of these muscles and joints due to the availability of more nutrients, improved oxygenation, and removal of metabolites.

-For static stretching though, the mechanism of action isn’t as straightforward.
+For static stretching, though, the mechanism of action isn’t as straightforward.
 When stretching statically, blood flow (capillary oxygenation) temporarily reduces due to vascular compression.

 However, immediately after releasing the stretch, the blood flow to these areas nearly doubles the pre-stretching levels.
-Thus, blood flow increases.

-4. Improvement in recovery
+Improvement in Recovery

 Other reasons why you really should incorporate stretching into your workout include: